ykl1993/cdn/intl.en-US/Product Introduction/Benefits.md

 # Benefits {#concept_g5j_zt2_zdb .concept}

+You can be abreast of Alibaba Cloud CDN's benefits in this document.

 ## Stable and fast {#section_xwq_p52_zdb .section}

--   Advanced distributed system architecture: 1500+ globally.
+-   Advanced distributed system architecture: 2500+ globally.
 -   Adequate bandwidth and storage resources: a single node provides a bandwidth of more than 40 Gbps and a storage capacity of 40 TB to 1.5 PB.
 -   Stable and efficient performance indicators: greater than 95% hit rate and video fluency rate, and millisecond-level response time.
 -   Mature monitoring and service systems: 24/7 network-wide monitoring, smart monitoring and scheduling based on service quality.